ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 Indicates whether NULL is allowed in the column.

 When creating a column, the user can explicitly specify whether to allow NULL for the column.
-If it is not specified, NULL is allowed by default.
+If not specified, NULL is allowed by default.

 ##### DEFAULT_VAL

-Displays default value the user specified in the column.
+The default value the user specified in the column is displayed.

-If the column is a hidden column added automatically by creating function-based index, the formula used to create the function-based index is stored.
+If the column is a hidden column added automatically due to the creation of a function-based index, the formula used to create the function-based index is stored.

 ##### STORE_TYPE

 When physically storing a column, it can either be written as part of a record, or it can be saved on another page, in which case only the location of the data is stored in the record.

-If the physical storage size of a column is too big, or if the size of the column of each record changes frequently, the column can be stored on another page by using the VARIABLE option when defining the column.
+If the physical storage size of a column is too big, or if the size of the column varies frequently for individual records, the column can be stored on another page by using the VARIABLE option when defining the column.
 This option is generally used for VARCHAR types where the character strings in a column are long.

 This column indicates whether the VARIABLE option is used.